 What started out as a simple brochure website has become a file repository with workflow automation replacing MS Word documents, that were tedious to fill out.
 The entire site is built from contrib with no custom code!

 Drupal has been promoted as being modular like a set of legos and this session demonstrates the capabilities that Drupal offers to non-developer site builders.

 Website development companies have long struggled with the challenge of getting website content from clients in a timely manner.
 This causes a variety of problems for web development and programming companies including mismatched expectations, extended project timelines, excessive client communication, delayed project payment timelines, and in some cases unhappy clients.
-In some cases this can also lead to websites that are ineffective because although the design is functional, the content fails to compel the site visitor to take.

 For teams familiar with traditional project phases, a common question when considering using an agile methodology is: Where does the creative team and its phases fit into an agile process?